davewalker60/pmdup/pages/booking-rooms.md

 *Note: In the event that the Tetris puzzle cannot be solved via everyone cooperating, we'll use some form of a lottery (TBD depending on what's making the puzzle unsolvable).*

-# Payment
+### Payment

 We'll again accept payment via Wise, Venmo, or PayPal (just like we did last year).
 But if you don't do electronic payments, you can mail a US check.

 <span style="color:red">*To participate in the Hotel Las Arenas initial room selection process, your 1800 peso ($100 USD) non-refundable deposit must be received by April 15, 2026.<!--Your stay is not reserved and your room preference is not prioritized until your $100 USD non-refundable deposit is received.--> **Deposits are per person (not per room).***</span>

-Once the Tetris puzzle is solved and you approve your room assignment, we'll calculate the peso equivalent of the **Amount Now** you specify in the form and send you a payment request via the **Pay Via** method you specify in the form.
+Once the Tetris puzzle is solved and you approve your room assignment, we'll send you a payment request for the **Amount Now** you specify in the form via the **Pay Via** method you specify in the form.
+(If you are paying in dollars, we'll convert money to pesos first, then request the equivalent dollar amount from you.)

-We will do the same for the pay **Balance by** date or selection you specify in the form or at any point you desire (before Jan 15, 2027) that you feel the exchange rate and calendar are good for you.
+We will do the same at the pay **Balance by** date or rate selection you specify in the form or at any point you desire (before Jan 15, 2027) that you feel the exchange rate and calendar are right for you.
 Keep in mind that typically the rate is the worst for tourists in January and February because of the oncoming high season.
 We will periodically post exchange rate notices in the **Announcements** chat, so be sure to keep WhatsApp available.

-# Cancellation policy
+### Cancellation policy

 Full refund (less 1800 peso non-refundable deposit) with sufficiently-creative excuse, provided there are still people on the waitlist and your room gets filled.
 Cancellation close to retreat time may result in partial or no refund.